potrepka/Artifact/README.md

   - Posterize
   - Monochrome (dither from grayscale)
 The model, as it is, was not found to be very effective at colorizing images.
-Therefore, for the sake of simplicity, we use grayscale images as the original image set when training on the monochrome effect.
+Therefore, we use grayscale images as the original image set when training on the monochrome effect.

 Next, we train a CycleGAN model using our modified and original image sets.
 Hyperparameters to note, which may differ from the original CycleGAN paper, are as follows:
   - The generator encoder and decoder use 32, 64, 128 filters instead of 64,
   128, 256.
-This change was made to satisfy space constraints in the GPU.
+This change was made to satisfy GPU space constraints.
   - The discriminator loss is not scaled by 0.5.
 Better results were found when the discriminator loss was left unscaled.
-  - The number of residual layers is 9, as is recommended for images of size 256 by 256.
+  - The number of residual layers is 9, as is recommended by the original paper for images of size 256 by 256.
   - The number of training iterations is 160,000.
 The number of validation iterations is 40,000.
+Training is split into 8 epochs.

 Finally, once training is complete, we feed a modified image into our model to obtain a new (fake original) image.
-You can make observations of artifacts in your output image and tune the model as you like.
-Common artifacts are tiling, light and dark patches, and color grading effects.
-Some things to note are:
+Feel free to make observations of artifacts in your output image and tune the model as you like.
+Common artifacts are tiling, light and dark patches, and color distortion.
+Please note:
-  - Better results were found when using random pairs of images rather than associated pairs of images.
+  - Using random pairs of images rather than associated pairs yielded better results.
 See `--shuffle` below.
-  - Validation loss is not a clear indicator of the presence or lack thereof of artifacts.
+  - Validation loss is not a clear indicator of the degree to which artifacts are present.
   - Increasing the number of residual layers to 12 seemed to worsen artifacts.
-  - Scaling the discriminator loss by 0.5 seemed to remove some of the color grading effect at the cost of extra tiling and extra color distortion at the edge of light and dark patches.
+  - Scaling the discriminator loss by 0.5 seemed to remove some of the color distortion at the cost of extra tiling and extra color distortion at the edge of light and dark patches.
-  - High-contrast, noisy images will yield the best results.
-Likewise, images with flat coloring will yield the worst results.
+  - High-contrast, noisy images yield the best results.
+Likewise, images with flat coloring yield the worst results.

 ## Setup